singletwinsolves/sts-website/about.md

 SingleTwin Solutions services businesses of all industries and sectors.
 We are perfect for small and medium sized businesses who don't have the time, know-how or resources to manage IT and Linux needs reliably and cost effectively.

 We’re passionate about remarkable service.
 We are a team of experienced IT professionals that have served businesses in a wide range of industries and market sectors including healthcare, legal, construction and manufacturing.

+Business-Focused IT Consulting
+IT Consulting

+Let our consultants guide you to a better tomorrow for your business.
+Our IT consulting services add value, from infrastructure & security enhancements to cloud computing and software development to managed IT services & support.

+Focused on delivering secure, efficient solutions across your entire tech stack An IT Consulting Company Committed To Your Success

+We handle all key IT management tasks common to businesses across many industries and market sectors.

+Consult with our teams to build a high-performing IT environment.
+Listening to your needs is a critical component of our consulting process.
+First, we work to understand your business as well as your unique needs and challenges.
+Then, we move on to research & analysis and investigate the best solutions for your goals.
+We finish by providing in-depth recommendations that align with your business needs and objectives.
+Our teams provide consulting, implementation, and support in the following areas: